-- Each week you will view pre-recorded lectures by the instructor structured around key topics and analyze clips from feature-length films.
+- Each week you will view pre-recorded lectures by the instructor structured around key topics and analyze clips from TV series.

 - Post-Video Activities after each session are designed to apply concepts to your own project, and move your idea through to the next stage.